Floopert/CW2024/Readme.md

     -the main purpose of this class is to store relevant attributes to each specific powerup.
 E.g. image, image size, horizontal velocity etc.

-#### Interface: DropsEventListener.java (com.example.demo.eventListeners)
-    -acts as the event listener interface for any power up spawns in the game triggered by EnemyPlaneParent.java.
-    -allows the EnemyPlaneParent.java to inform ActiveActorManager.java to spawn the relevant power ups in the game (add to scene).

-#### Interface: PowerUpEffectEventListener.java (com.example.demo.eventListeners)
-    -acts as the event listener interface for any power ups picked up by the user plane.
-    -allows the relevant powerUp classes (HeartUp or ProjectileUp) to notify the user plane to execute relevant power up effects.

 #### Scoreboard.java (com.example.demo.imageObjects.hud)
     -this class instantiates the scoreboard image so that it could be added to the scene in LevelViewParent.java -it will also accept score updates